 Why do we suffer, and more importantly, why does God allow us to suffer?
 Why doesn’t he just step in and stop bad things from happening?

-Welcome to part two of an updated and improved version of a series I first wrote six years ago.
+Welcome to part two of a series I first wrote several years ago.
 I approach this subject from a Biblical point of view: how does scripture answer such fundamental questions?

-An unavoidable issue to consider in the quest for answers to the opening questions is that of free will, because with free-will comes the likelihood that someone will suffer at the hands of someone else’s bad actions.
+An unavoidable issue to conside is that of free will, because with free-will comes the likelihood that someone will suffer at the hands of someone else’s bad actions.

 God clearly planned for mankind to have a mind of his own.
-According to Genesis, when He first made the world and everything in it he made one tree-and only one-which Adam and Eve were commanded not to eat from.
-It was called “the tree of the knowledge of good and evil”.
+According to Genesis, when he first made the world and everything in it he commanded Adam and Eve not to eat from one of the trees, called “the tree of the knowledge of good and evil”.
 God warned them that if they ate from it they would die.
-It seems to have been a simple, easy choice in a simple world.
-Everything was created for their happiness: all they had to do was avoid that one tree.
+It seems to have been a simple, easy choice for them to make in a simple world: avoid that one tree, and stay alive.

 What happened?
-They believed the lie fed to them that they would be better off not following their maker’s instructions, and they ate the forbidden fruit.
+They believed the lie that they would be better off not following their maker’s instructions, and they ate the forbidden fruit.

-Why, we may ask, did God do such a thing as to make a deadly tree in an otherwise perfect world?
+Why, we may ask, did God want to make a deadly tree in an otherwise perfect world?
 The answer is really quite straightforward, if you think it through.
-With God’s intention to give mankind true intelligence and the ability to choose there had to be an opportunity to disobey, to make a wrong choice and to enact the decision.
-The potential for a wrong choice had to be real, the deed had to be allowed to happen, and there had to be real consequences, or free will would not be free will.
-Do we want to be pre-programmed like a robot, and be made to behave in a certain way, and be made to go to heaven and worship God, or would we rather make our own choices?
+With God’s intention to give mankind true intelligence and the ability to choose there had to be an opportunity to disobey; to make a wrong choice and to enact the decision.
+The potential for a wrong choice had to be real, the deed had to be allowed to happen for the choice to be real, and there had to be real consequences.
+Otherwise free will would not be free will.
+Do we want to be pre-programmed like robots, and be forced to behave in a certain way, and do we want to be made to go to heaven and worship God, or would we rather make our own choices?

 Unfortunately Adam’s bad decision-making didn’t end at eating from the forbidden tree.
 From our ultimate progenitor until this day the history of man is marked with bad decisions and bad living.
 We harm each other, and we harm ourselves.
 As we look around our world and at our own lives we can see the affects of those decisions.